HolyBorito/aoc2022/day07/README.txt

-My not so clean code but it gets the job done.
+My comprehensive solution to the Advent of Code Day 7 puzzle.

 Components:
-day07.py: solution to Part One and Two of the Advent Of Code Day 7 puzzle find_nested_keys_values.py: necessary functionality for deriving the full filesystem dictionary (because why not) and solving the puzzle using this dictionary input_test.txt: example data from https://adventofcode.com/2022/day/7
+day07.py: solution to Part One and Two of the puzzle find_nested_keys_values.py: necessary functionality for deriving the full filesystem dictionary (because why not) and solving the puzzle using this dictionary input_test.txt: example data from https://adventofcode.com/2022/day/7